PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 ~~~~~~~~~~~~~~~~~~

 This template docstring may be copied into new functions.
 Usually only
-some of the sections will be necessary for a particular function, but
+some of the sections will be necessary for a particular function, and
-any sections that are included should be in the order provided.
+unnecessary sections should be deleted.
+Any sections that are included
+should be in the order provided.

 .. code-block:: python
   :caption: Docstring template